AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Fabrication Manual

 **Materials required**
-1. PVC pipe of approximately 0.5m length, whose ends are labeled with opposing colors of tape, as shown in Figure 8.
+1. PVC pipe of approximately 0.5 m length, whose ends are labeled with opposing colors of tape, as shown in Figure 8.
 This is described further in the Measuring Pipe Dimensions section of the Manual.
 2. A fine wire mesh
 3. Approximately 70 mL of silica sand, measured with a graduated cylinder.
 4. Circular clamps